anodynos/uRequire/readme.md

 For details/glimpse check [github.com/anodynos/uBerscore](https://github.com/anodynos/uBerscore) project :

-* Have a glance at the code structure 'uberscore.coffee', dont pay any attention on what each sub-module does.
+* Just have a glance at the code structure 'uberscore.coffee', u dont have know what each sub-module does.
 * See `examples/uBerscoreExample_XXX.html` and `spec/specRunnerXXX.html` for how each build is used.
 * Check `source/code/uRequireConfig.coffee` & `source/code/uRequireConfig_UMDBuild.json` to see how easilt you can define `bundle`s and `build`s.
-* In `Gruntfile.coffee` check the `urequire:xxx` & `shell:urequireXXX` tasks to see some examples
+* In `Gruntfile.coffee` check the `urequire:xxx` tasks to see some documented examples
 * For more config documentation (still not-stable & incomplete!) check `source/code/config/uRequireConfigMasterDefaults.coffee`.

 ___________________________________________________________________________